-We’ve all seen the shows of mature bucks charging in for a fight in rural America, after hearing the rattling chaos of a battle.
-Big, mature bucks displaying the aggressive behavior that makes them the dominant resident on campus.
-And we’ve all read the countless articles on dominate buck behavior and how to harvest that king of our hunting woods.
-So what if we were told that more often than not the timid buck; the one who is hesitant and scared, is probably the biggest buck in our suburban hunting spot?
+We’ve all seen mature bucks on television charging in for a fight.
+And we’ve all read the countless articles on dominant buck behavior and how to harvest that king of the woods.
+But what if we told you that more often than not it is the timid buck, the one who is hesitant and scared, that is the biggest in our suburban hunting spot?

 Dominance kills in suburban America.
 It’s as simple as that.
-Aggressive behavior like a chaotic commitment to run does across interstate highways and through parking lots is what gets deer killed.
-The active response to fighting other whitetails will get a deer killed.
-Even just the curious mentality of taking that extra couple of looks to figure out what something, or someone is kills deer.
-The reasons are endless while coupled with the countless hazards of suburban America but there is one that is more prevalent than others.
+Aggressive behavior like running does across interstate highways and through parking lots kills deer.
+The active response to fighting other whitetails kills deer.
+The curiosity to figure out what something is by taking an extra look kills deer.

-There are many indicating factors that can give us insight on this behavior.
-Mature bucks that maintain almost purely nocturnal behavior even during the rut may be timid.
-Whitetails that we visibly watch stay away from sparring deer, or shy at the signs of a doe in heat are most likely timid.
+Mature bucks that mostly maintain nocturnal behavior even during the rut may be timid.
+Whitetails that stay away from sparring deer or shy at the signs of a doe in heat are most likely timid.

-So what does this all mean?
-It means we must change our approach on a buck of this personality.
-We need to consider where these cautious animals are most vulnerable.
-Bucks with this unique behavior can be some of most challenging and frustrating whitetails to hunt; but they’ll well worth the harvest in the end.
+What does this all mean?
+It means that we must change our approach to bucks with this personality.
+Where are these cautious animals most vulnerable?
+Bucks with this unique behavior can be some of most challenging and frustrating whitetails to hunt.
+Yet they’re well worth the harvest in the end.

-I often look back and rack my brain on whitetails that I may have had all wrong.
-The ones where dominance was probably not a trait, and in many cases a decoy in my whole train of thought, that often resulted in failure.
-Every whitetail we approach, we must analyze for signs of timid behavior and adapt our methodology to account for these once in a lifetime bucks.
+I often look back and rack my brain about whitetails that I think I had all wrong.
+They were bucks where dominance was not a trait.
+In many cases, my whole train of thought was screwed up because I thought that dominance was a trait.
+This often resulted in failure.
+We need to analyze every whitetail we approach for signs of timid behavior and adapt our methodology to account for these once-in-a-lifetime bucks.